 Check their websites for updated show schedules and ticket information.

 Head to the Cultural Center with your family of little ones every first and third Friday and Saturdays at 11:00 am-11:45 am for an engaging musical event!

 While this will be enjoyable for the whole family, it is geared to kids between the ages of 1-6.

 See their website for more.

-On September 15, Lurie Garden presents an interactive and free event for your little ones at 11:00 am.
+In September, Lurie Garden presents an interactive and free event for your little ones.